iguazio/io_blaster/README.md

        4. config_field
        5. response_value (after the resposne on the request) */
+    /*
+       notice about triggers:
+       1. triggers are optional (can omit the field from the var config)
+       2. triggers are only checked when the value changes as part of the var config. this means that const var trigger will only trigger once on the first setting of the value, enum var trigger will only trigger when the enum function of the var increase its value. in other words the triggers are not checked when value is changed by other trigger.
+       3. if a var defines several triggers then the var value before the triggers checking will be used in all the triggers on_value comparisons.
+       4. triggers can be used to define new vars. see example in https://github.com/iguazio/io_blaster/tree/master/test_files/test_trigger.json
+    */
     "const" : // used to define const values
     {
         "var_1_name" :
         {
-            "value" : <value> // can be string or number (not tested with complex structs) },
+            "value" : <value> // can be string or number (not tested with complex structs) "triggers" : [<trigger_config_1>, <trigger_config_2>, ...] // define triggers on the var },
         "var_2_name" :
         {
-            "value" : <value> // can be string or number (not tested with complex structs) },
+            "value" : <value> // can be string or number (not tested with complex structs) "triggers" : [<trigger_config_1>, <trigger_config_2>, ...] // define triggers on the var },
     },
     "file" :